 There have been eight occasions when a team have taken a 1-2 finish at Albert Park.
 The most recent was for Mercedes, in 2019.

-There are five previous Australian Grand Prix winners on the 2021 grid.
-Sebastian Vettel has won here three times, while Kimi Raikkonen and Lewis Hamilton have each won here twice, Fernando Alonso and Valtteri Bottas each have a single victory at the circuit.
+There are four previous Australian Grand Prix winners on the 2022 grid.
+Sebastian Vettel has won here three times, Lewis Hamilton has won twice, and Fernando Alonso and Valtteri Bottas each have a single victory at the circuit.
 Alonso won in 2006, while Bottas was victorious in 2019.

 The longest streak of different winners at the Albert Park track came between 2003 and 2009, when there were no repeat Australian Grand Prix winners for seven years.